t2trg/semantic-landscape/draft-milenkovic-t2trg-iot-info-models.md

 payloads and rely on an information-model specification for proper encoding and interpretation of the exchanged messages.
-The two endpoints are otherwise decoupled, they may be developed independently of each other and operate on different platforms and runtime environments.
+The two endpoints are otherwise decoupled, i.e., they may be developed independently of each other and operate on different platforms and runtime environments.
 In this context, endpoint refers to software agents that are acquiring (producing) or processing
-(consuming) real-world data.
+(consuming) data.

 The IoT server internally implements the thing description as a cyber-world touch point for each particular instance using the format